penpot/penpot-docs/technical-guide/plugins/create-a-plugin.md

 ### Plugin styles

 `@penpot/plugin-style` contains styles to help build the UI for Penpot plugins.
-To check the styles go to [Plugin styles](https://penpot.github.io/penpot-plugins/).
+To check the styles go to <a target="_blank" href="https://penpot.github.io/penpot-plugins/">Plugin styles</a>.

 ```bash
 npm install @penpot/plugin-styles